MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Revoke-SPOUserSession.md

 Revoke-SPOUserSession -User user1@contoso.com -Confirm:$false
 ```

-This example signs out user1 in the contoso tenancy from all devices without prompting for confirmation.
+This example signs out user1 in the Contoso tenancy from all devices without prompting for confirmation.

 ## PARAMETERS